 Specialty Brand/Generic Drugs (Tier 4) - These medications are only available through the Cleveland Clinic Specialty Pharmacy, Cleveland Clinic Pharmacies or the CVS/specialty Pharmacy.
-Please note: The member may have higher out-of-pocket expenses if he/she chooses to obtain their specialty medications from CVS/caremarkTM.
+Please note: The member may have higher out-of-pocket expenses if they choose to obtain their specialty medications from CVS/caremark[TM].